lemonce/lemonce.net/source/docs/installation/distribution.md

 Below describes how to download and install Lemonce on Windows (Apply to Version Windows7 and above).
 There exist serveral steps.

-1.Visit this [Lemonce download page](https://www.lemonce.com) in any browser,click on the `Download Free Trial` button to download the Lemonce installer.
+1.Visit this [Lemonce download page](https://www.lemonce.com) in any browser,click on the <span class="button">Download Free Trial</span> button to download the Lemonce installer.

 ![//Lemonce download page](themes/zz/source/images/eg.png)

 The page will automatically jump to the page of [lemonce-publisher](https://github.com/lemonce/lemonce-publisher/releases) on Github which recommend the latest version of Lemonce for you.

-2.Click the first URL of the **Downloads** list which is applied for Windows.
+2.Click the first URL of the **Downloads list** which is applied for Windows.
 - If you use Microsoft Internet Explorer or Microsoft Edge, a notification bar will appear at the bottom of the page.
 Click `Save` or `Save as` to save the file to your computer.

 ![//Download from IE or Edge](themes/zz/source/images/eg.png)